Parent Child Program

 Our Hollyhock Parent Child classes provide an opportunity to support your child’s development and make lasting connections with other families in a class facilitated by an experienced teacher.
 Classes are held in a peaceful, home-like environment, carefully arranged for creative play.
 Parent Child classes are the perfect preparation for Waldorf education for the very young child.

 Waldorf Early Childhood work is based on the ideas of Rudolf Steiner.
-The themes we work from are these:

 - Young children learn through imitation.